sitewhere/sitewhere-tools/sitewhere-java-agent/README.md

 ###Building the Example
-The example agent is written in Java and may be compiled and packaged using [Maven] (https://maven.apache.org/).
+The example agent is written in Java and may be compiled and packaged using [Gradle] (https://gradle.org/).
 Execute the following command to build and package the agent:

-    mvn clean install
+    gradle clean shadowJar

 The results of the build are located in the **target** folder under the root.
 The jar file will be named **sitewhere-java-agent-x.y.z.jar** (where x.y.z is the version).